 The O.E.C.D.
 Guidelines do not contain reference to this principle.
-The preamble to the Council of Europe draft Convention refers to the common respect of member countries in "the Rule of Law as well as human rights and fundamental freedoms".
-Article 5(b) requires that personal data to be automatically processed shall be stored for specified "and legitimate" purposes and not used in any way incompatible with those purposes.
-In Australia, the N.S.W.
-Privacy Committee's Guidelines for the Operation of Personal Data Systems proposed a first division in relation to the operation of a personal data system, namely "the justification for the system".
+The preamble to the Council of Europe draft Convention refers to the common respect of member countries in 'the Rule of Law as well as human rights and fundamental freedoms'.
+Article 5(b) requires that personal data to be automatically processed shall be stored for specified 'and legitimate' purposes and not used in any way incompatible with those purposes.
+The N.S.W.
+Privacy Committee's Guidelines for the Operation of Personal Data Systems proposed a first division in relation to the operation of a personal data system, namely 'the justification for the system'.
 The first and second proposed rules refer to the social acceptability of the system's purposes and uses and the relevance and social acceptability of the data for specific decisions.
 The N.S.W.
-Committee proposed that as a general principle :
+Committee proposed that as a general principle:

-a personal data system should exist only if it has a general purpose and specific uses which are socially acceptable.42
+a personal data system should exist only if it has a general purpose and specific uses which are socially acceptable.20

-By "general purpose" the Committee explained that it meant the most abstract system of objectives.
-By "specific uses" was meant the operational objectives.
-It was pointed out that "social acceptability" was not synonymous with "legality".
-Some "unacceptable" forms of behaviour, including information collection and use, may be perfectly lawful but not socially condoned.
-The Committee admitted that the question of what constituted "social acceptability" was not a simple matter.
-No attempt was made to define what purposes and uses were or were not acceptable.
+By 'general purpose' the Committee explained that it meant the most abstract system of objectives.
+By 'specific uses' was meant the operational objectives.
+It was pointed out that 'social acceptability' was not synonymous with 'legality'.
+Some 'unacceptable' forms of behaviour, including information collection and use, may be perfectly lawful but not socially condoned.
+The Committee admitted that the question of what constituted 'social acceptability' was not a simple matter.
+No attempt was made to define what purposes and uses were or were , not acceptable.
 The point being made was this.
-Privacy Protection is not simply a matter of information efficiency.
-It has at its heart a matter of morality, concerned with individual liberties (as the French legislation, in terms, describes it) and "fairness" to the individual data subject.
+Privacy protection is not simply a matter of information efficiency.
+It has at its heart a matter of morality, concerned with individual liberties (as the French legislation, in terms, describes it) and 'fairness' to the individual data subject.
 It is for that reason that proposals have been made for the operation of a test of legitimacy and acceptability for the system and the uses of data within the system.
 In a sense, this threshold question asks in a general way what is later addressed by more specific principles in particular chronological stages.
 It is a question which is asked and answered in a number of the domestic laws of European countries.
-Certain particular kinds of personal information are identified as especially "sensitive".
-In such cases, strict limitations and even prohibitions are placed upon the "processing" of that particular kind of personal information.
+Certain particular kinds of personal information are identified as especially 'sensitive'.
+In such cases, strict limitations and even prohibitions are placed upon the 'processing' of that particular kind of personal information.